Supported on: Android SDK 1.0.33+

 context = PaywallContext(placement = "settings"),

-listener = paywallListener
+listener = paywallDelegate,

 )

-Paywall Module
+Module Access

-| Method | Description |
+| Method | Signature | Description |

 |---|

-setDelegate(delegate: AppDNAPaywallDelegate?) | Sets the paywall delegate |
+setDelegate | setDelegate(delegate: AppDNAPaywallDelegate?) | Set a delegate for paywall callbacks |

 val context = PaywallContext(